 Directions

-Your next stop is the St. Olaf’s Church (6) which lies on Lai Street.
-Youâll be walking a distance of 150 m.
+Your next stop is the St. Olaf’s Church (6).
+Turn right onto Tolli tn and turn left onto Lai.
+You’ll be walking a distance of 140 m.

 6. St. Olaf’s Church

-No Tallinn walking tour would be complete without seeing the famous St. Olafâs (or St. Olavâs) Church.
-The church was first mentioned in 1267 and named in honor of King Olaf II of Norway, who was canonized for massacring pagans in Scandinavia.
-Its eye-catching 124-meter spire is a major Tallinn landmark and the church holds a proud place in the cityâs history.
+First mentioned in 1267, this Gothic church was named in honor of King Olaf II of Norway, who was canonized for his efforts to Christianize Scandinavia.
+The church’s eye-catching 124-meter spire is a major Tallinn landmark and holds a proud place in the city’s history.

-According to local lore, the citizens of Tallinn wanted the church to possess the tallest spire in the world in order to attract merchant ships and boost trade.
-The churchâs original 159-meter spire reputedly made it the tallest building in the world until a lightning strike burned it down in 1625.
-Remarkably, the church was struck by lightning 6 or 8 times and burned down twice between then and 1820.
-The church underwent extensive renovation in the 19th century and as a result, features a rather drab interior.
+According to local lore, the citizens of Tallinn aspired to build the tallest spire in the world to attract merchant ships and boost trade.
+The church’s original 159-meter spire reputedly made it the tallest building in the world until it was struck by lightning and burned down in 1625.

 Fun Fact